Tackle SQL Server Performance Issues for Free with DPA Free

-DPA Free has six sets of resource graphs (CPU, Memory, Disk, Network, Sessions and Waits) to provide a visual representation of the performance metrics over a period of time.
+DPA Free has six sets of resource graphs (CPU usage, Memory, Disk, Network, Sessions and Waits) to provide a visual representation of the performance metrics for your IT infrastructure over a period of time.
 These graphs provide value to understand the trends, outliers and are even color coded with yellow and red to serve as warnings and problems.
 In this situation, the graph paints the picture to understand the key metrics at a high level, then research the issues to begin tuning.

 Figure 5 - DPA Free CPU Resource Graph